[Exclusive] EU fears 'unravelling' of Ethiopia

 "While there are no indications that Eritrea is involved militarily, close security cooperation between the two neighbours is ongoing," it said.

-And the violence broke out shortly after the TPLF's refusal to follow federal orders had "pushed the prime minister's patience to the breaking point," it added, referring to Ethiopian leader and 2019 Nobel peace prize winner Abiy Ahmed.
+And the violence broke out shortly after the TPLF's refusal to follow federal orders had "pushed the prime minister's patience to breaking point," it added, referring to Ethiopian leader and 2019 Nobel peace prize winner Abiy Ahmed.

-"It is unclear as yet who has started this confrontation.
-There has been a military build-up on the Tigray side; and recent meetings between Ethiopian and Eritrean leaders could indicate a planned coordinated preparation," it said.
+"It is unclear, as yet, who has started this confrontation.
+There has been a military build-up on the Tigray side; and recent meetings between Ethiopian and Eritrean leaders could indicate a planned, coordinated preparation," it said.

 Inside Ethiopia, there was "high likelihood" of a "spill-over" and "intensification effect" on "other Ethiopian regions already affected by increasing instability, ethnic violence, and conflict," the report said.